Rabies virus: Structure

 3D still showing rabies virus structure.

 Rhabdoviruses have helical symmetry, so their infectious particles are approximately cylindrical in shape.
-They are characterized by an extremely broad host spectrum ranging from plants to insects and mammals; human-infecting viruses more commonly have icosahedral symmetry and take shapes approximating regular polyhedra.
+They are characterized by an extremely broad host spectrum ranging from birds to mammals; human-infecting viruses more commonly have icosahedral symmetry and take shapes approximating regular polyhedra.

 The rabies genome encodes five proteins: nucleoprotein (N), phosphoprotein (P), matrix protein (M), glycoprotein (G) and polymerase (L).
 All rhabdoviruses have two major structural components: a helical ribonucleoprotein core (RNP) and a surrounding envelope.
 In the RNP, genomic RNA is tightly encased by the nucleoprotein.
 Two other viral proteins, the phosphoprotein and the large protein (L-protein or polymerase) are associated with the RNP.
 The glycoprotein forms approximately 400 trimeric spikes which are tightly arranged on the surface of the virus.
 The M protein is associated both with the envelope and the RNP and may be the central protein of rhabdovirus assembly.

 Rabies virus has a bullet-like shape with a length of about 180 nm and a cross-sectional diameter of about 75 nm.
 One end is rounded or conical and the other end is planar or concave.
 The lipoprotein envelope carries knob-like spikes composed of Glycoprotein G. Spikes do not cover the planar end of the virion (virus particle).
 Beneath the envelope is the membrane or matrix (M) protein layer which may be invaginated at the planar end.
 The core of the virion consists of helically arranged ribonucleoprotein.